 Offered: As needed.

-ENGL 328 - Modernism and American Fiction (4)

-Students explore fiction from WWI to the mid-twentieth century with a focus on modernist literary experimentation and such themes as gender, race, urbanism, and expatriation.

-Prerequisite: ENGL 202.

-Offered: As needed.

-ENGL 329 - American Literature after 1945 (4)

-Students study American fiction from mid-twentieth century to the present.

-Prerequisite: ENGL 202.

-Offered: As needed.

 ENGL 335 - Literatures of the World to 1500 (4)

 Students analyze world literature to 1500 from such regions as ancient Greece, Europe, the Middle-East, Asia, Africa, and the Americas.
 Students may repeat for credit with change in content.